 1 (16 oz) bag riced cauliflower, see shopping tips

 3 tablespoons fresh dill, chopped

 1. Preheat oven to 350 degrees.
 Line a baking sheet with foil and coat with cooking spray.

-2. To make the meatballs: Place turkey, ⅓ cup minced onions, egg, 3 tablespoons fresh dill and a little salt and pepper in a bowl and combine gently with a fork.
+2. To make the meatballs: Place turkey, ⅓ cup minced onions, egg, 3 tablespoons fresh dill and a little salt and pepper in a bowl and combine gently, using your hands.
 With a small scoop or melon baller, shape into small meatballs and drop onto baking sheet.
 Create 16 meatballs.
 They don’t have to be perfectly round.
 Bake for about 15 minutes, until cooked through.
 Remove from oven and set aside.

 3. In a medium bowl, add celery, carrots and onions.
 Cook in microwave for about 6 minutes to soften.

 4. In the meantime, prepare soup.
 Coat a large, nonstick pan with cooking spray.
 Add olive oil and heat over medium heat .
 Add cauliflower rice and sauté until softened, about 6 minutes.
 Stir often.
 Add softened vegetables from microwave and mix well.
 Continue to sauté for 6 minutes.
 Stir in chicken broth, thyme, sage and a little black pepper, to taste.
 Bring to a boil, turn heat down to simmer and cook for 8 minutes.
 Add cooked meatballs and 3 tablespoons fresh dill.
 Combine.
 Simmer for 2 minutes.